info-com/econtext-sdk-php/doc/source/classify/result/getoverlay.rst

 $categoryId
     The ID associated with the category that you wish to retrieve

+$overlayId
+    The ID associated with the overlay that you wish to retrieve

 Return Values
 ^^^^^^^^^^^^^

-Returns an array representation of an eContext API Category object
+Returns an array representation of an eContext API overlay object

 Example
 ^^^^^^^